russjeffery/DudaAPI-Slate/source/includes/_responsive.md

 ## Delete SSL Certificate

 Delete a certificate that has been generated for a website.
-This will ensure that the website is served over only a HTTP (unsecure) connection and will delete the generated certificate.
+This will ensure that the website is served over only an HTTP (insecure) connection and will delete the generated certificate.

 ### Method and path